-Have you ever tried posting contents on YouTube?
+Have you ever tried posting content on YouTube?
 How did it go?
-Was it good, bad or an ugly experience?
-Posting contents on YouTube can be a breakthrough period or a disheartening one.
+Was it a good, bad or ugly experience?
+Posting content on YouTube can be a breakthrough period or a disheartening one.

 As a content marketer or promoter, using YouTube is one of the surest ways to sell your brand to a broader public.
-The more people watch your video; they become aware of your brand or YouTube channel.
+The more people watch your video, the they become aware of your brand or YouTube channel.

-Most people and brands feel disappointment when they don’t meet their targets.
+Most people and brands feel disappointed when they don’t meet their targets.
 Some even decide to quit.

 But wait, before you quit, read these 4 key features to make your YouTube content pop.

 1. Make a Quality Video with a Powerful Intro

 You can’t just post anything on YouTube and expect to have a larger audience.
 No, it doesn’t work that way.
 To have your YouTube content pop, it should be of high quality with an interesting intro.
 Yes, the intro is the lifeline of your video.